Mack Pexton's Projects Past

 dom_infoutility library is referenced by the above scripts to obtain information of the document objects such as an element's width, height, and its style settings.
 It can read settings in CSS files.
 This library demonstrates the gyrations one had to go through to manipulate objects on a web page in the days of IE6 before the Prototype and jQuery libraries came along.

 browser_versionlibrary discovers which browser is being used and sets its flags accordingly.
 A twist on this browser sniffer is the main function prints out which flags are set — useful for debugging code.
 Browser sniffing has been deprecated.
-Object detection has become the preferred method of discovering browser capabilities.
+Object detection is the preferred method of discovering browser capabilities.
 But every once in a while I've had to use browser sniffing temporarily till a browser maker corrects an object's behavior.

 I have always been interested in software longevity — what makes a script last.
-I like making software tools for people and programs.
+I like making software tools for people and other programs.
 I like tinkering with them making them better and adapting them to new situations.
 It takes a lot of time and attention to make a good script.
 It would be nice therefore if they would last awhile.